higefee-218/Cattle-feed-and-water-intake-behaviors/README.md

 ### 📌 Project Updates

+- **🗓️ 10/31/2025** — Happy Halloween!
+Still waiting on the data and the agreement.
+Hopefully I’ll be able to start the project by the end of the year

 - **🗓️ 9/26/2025** — My advisor said the UW-Madison and KSU are still in discussions to sign the memorandum of agreement…

 - **🗓️ 9/8/2025** — Checked with my advisor regarding project status.
 He confirmed that the necessary administrative paperwork is in process and we are pending receipt of the raw data.